RareSkills/blog/assembly-revert/assembly-revert.md

 ## 3. Revert with a reason in assembly

 When a revert with a reason string such as `revert("reason")` is triggered, the reverting contract returns the ABI encoding of `Error(string)`, along with the string argument.
-This is the same as how `require` with a reason work in Solidity.
+This is the same as how `require` with a reason works in Solidity.

 To simulate the revert with a reason string in assembly, we need to ABI encode the same function and the string argument in memory.